willwybrow/counters-and-cards/rules.md

 Some cards may or must be *equipped* or *attached* to other cards.
 These cards are also considered to be in-play, but do not count towards the limit of in-play cards.

-Cards that have been expended, either because they are Class or Spell cards that are used once, or because they have a finite number of uses per day, should be placed face-down into a single *discard pile*.
+Cards that have been expended, either because they are Class or Spell cards that are used once, or because they have a finite number of uses per day, should be placed face-up into a single *discard pile*.

 ### Hand Setup